miraz-ezaz/CSE-446-Web-Technologies-API-Project/README.md

   ### `npm install`

- This Command will install the required
+ This Command will install the required packges.

+ 3. Then Run the command
+ ### `npm start`

+ 4. The server wil start on: http://localhost:5000/